 Vanguard’s ready-made service is known as LifeStrategy.
 This service lets you pick from one of five different LifeStrategy funds (or mix and match them) which is in tune with your risk profile and how much you’d like to invest over a certain period of time.
 These funds are aligned from lower risk all the way up to higher risk, and have a balance of shares and bonds.
 You’ll find that the higher risk portfolio will lean heavily towards equities (shares) whereas the lower risk options will contain a large percentage of bonds.

 There is, however, a further ready-made system available, known as Target Retirement.
 Similar to how Fidelity offers a retirement focus option, Vanguards system lets you choose a portfolio built for the year you hope to retire.
-This clever system spreads shares and bonds out, automatically readjusting as the years go by to create stability closer to your target retirement.
+This clever system manages you investment, automatically readjusting as the years go by to create stability closer to your target retirement.

 Fidelity vs Vanguard: Fees